Our Organisation Search Quick Links

 Integrated Pest Management (IPM)

-• Understand the population structure of Irish grass weeds and profiling their resistance to herbicides in order to develop effective IPM practise
+• Understand the population dynamics of Irish grass weeds via genetic fingerprinting and profile their resistance to herbicides in order to develop effective IPM practises

-• Design and deploy DNA based diagnostic approaches for pest profiling and abundance estimation
+• Design and deploy DNA based diagnostic tests for crop disease profiling and abundance estimation

-• Quantify the importance of arable margins in controlling weed and pest incidence in cropping systems
+• Quantify the importance of arable margins and other non-production zones in harbouring pests/diseases

 • Develop novel BYDV management strategies to offset the increased loss of chemical-based control measures